 The name camel cricket is derived from the rounded hump on the insect’s back that resembles the hump of a camel.
 Sometimes referred to as “cave crickets” or “land shrimp,” they are more closely related to katydids than true crickets and do not chirp.
 Camel crickets are widespread in the United States and often move inside dwellings during hot, dry weather and have been observed feeding on clothes and lace curtains.
 Due to their size and quick jumping ability, camel crickets can be quite disturbing to homeowners.

 Camel Cricket Habitat

 Camel crickets prefer damp, dark environments.
 Outside, camel crickets are found living in leaf litter, under logs or stones, in tree holes, in hollow logs, or stacks of firewood and other cool, damp areas.
 They may move into homes during the fall when seeking a place to overwinter.
-Camel crickets may commonly be found in crawl spaces or basements, occasionally in large numbers; however, they may also be found in living areas, garages, and storage rooms.
-Camel crickets can also be found in considerable numbers in attics above two-story homes.
+Camel crickets may commonly be found in crawl spaces or basements, occasionally in large numbers; however, they may also be found in living areas, garages, attics, and storage rooms.

 Need help with Camel Crickets?